AdobeDocs/advertising.en/help/search-social-commerce/common-tasks/custom-metrics/custom-metric-about.md

 ---
 title: About custom metrics
 description: Learn about custom metrics, which are calculated from standard metrics.
+exl-id: 6a2df48f-4d6b-4afe-88c0-c52a6de53e33
 ---
 # About custom metrics